Black death spectacle: when cameras switched sides

 The camera phone is a millennial tool for protest.
 It allows its handler to both document and publicise an event almost instantly.
 In this image from the Whitney, we see both the event – Bright’s protest against Open Casket by obscuring the painting from view – and, through the lens of a smartphone, the documentation of it.
-When the protest initially took place, Bright used Facebook’s Live feature to record the protest himself, and publish it as it happened in real time.
+When the protest initially took place, Bright used Facebook’s Live feature to record the protest themself, and publish it as it happened in real time.
 “I don’t feel that it’s doing any justice,” Bright says of the painting on camera, “I feel like she doesn’t have the privilege to speak for black people as a whole or for Emmett Till’s family.”
-This moment can now be rewatched via his Facebook page for as long as the setting is public.
+This moment can now be rewatched via their Facebook page for as long as the setting is public.

 When Facebook began marketing their Facebook Live feature, the commercials visualised black people making the most of the feature.
 The man bragging about being at the beach, or the child afraid of hair clippers.
 Yet underneath the good humour of the adverts, there is an eery and unspoken necessity for this software and how it might be used by black people.
 Just as Bright used it for protest, Diamond Reynolds used it to live broadcast the death of her boyfriend, Philando Castile, who was shot when pulled over by a Minnesota police officer in July, 2016.
 Facebook Live is not just beach holidays and bouncing babies for black people; it’s a means to ensure that there is a documented and public paper trail of the violence enacted against black bodies.